EducationalTestingService/rsmtool/doc/evaluation.rst

    :math:`\sigma_T^2 = \sigma_{\hat{H}}^2 - \displaystyle\frac{1}{2}\sigma_{e}^2`

-The PRMSE formula implemented in RSMTool is more general and can also handle the case where there are **more than two raters** and the number of available ratings varies across the responses (e.g. for two raters only a subset of responses is double-scored).
+The PRMSE formula implemented in RSMTool is more general and can also handle the case where the number of available ratings varies across the responses (e.g.  **only a subset of responses is double-scored**).
+While ``rsmtool`` and ``rsmeval`` only support evaluations with two raters, the implementation of PRMSE formula available via :ref:`API<prmse_api>` can also be extended to cases where some of the responses have **more than two** ratings available.

 In this case we use orthonormal contrasts to estimate **error variance** :math:`\sigma_{e}^2`: if response :math:`i` has :math:`c_i` human ratings, we create the :math:`c_i-1` orthonormal contrasts :math:`D_{ij}` for each rating :math:`j` for response :math:`i` defined as follows: